Adi696969/paraphrasing_project2022/README.md

 Conclusion:

-During our testing, the system satisfies our requirement to remove plagiarism as an obstacle.
+During our testing, this system satisfies the purpose - to remove plagiarism as an obstacle.
-Although the system is substantially more time consuming than an online tool, it is concluded that, on average, our system is 24.4% more effective than any online paraphrasing tool available
+Although the system is substantially more time consuming than an online tool, it is concluded that, on average, our system is 24.4% more effective than commercial online paraphrasing tool available

-We thank the existence of many sources/technologies to exist for the success of this project.
-The sources used are as follows:
+We thank the existence of many sources/technologies to exist for the success of this project; The sources used are as follows:
 1. Streamlit for web app creation: https://streamlit.io/
 2. The hugging face community by google for the Pegasus Model: